Oopses, Ouches, and Accidents – What Every MSC Charterer Needs to Know | Modern Sailing

 The good news is that most of your time on the water will be enjoyed without incident.
 The bad news is that those incident-free charters can lull you into complacency, leaving you caught unprepared if something should go wrong.
 More good news – there is abundant information available at your fingertips that will help you prevent incidents and know how to respond to a variety of situations.

-The electronic Boat Check-Out Form contains a ton of essential (and helpful!) information about your responsibilities as a skipper.
+The electronic Boat Pre-Cruise (Check-Out) Form contains a ton of essential (and helpful!) information about your responsibilities as a skipper.
 Pay close attention to the details on this form.
-You can also find the insurance deductible amount for the particular boat you are on in the Boat Check-Out Form.
+You can also find the insurance deductible amount for the particular boat you are on in the Boat Pre-Cruise (Check-Out) Form.

 In particular, these sections of the form are tremendously valuable to help you prevent incidents for which you might be held responsible: